nicksteiner/nicksteiner.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+      I am a Research Assistant Professor in the Department of Earth and Atmospheric Sciences at City College of New York.
+My research focuses on remote sensing, surface hydrology, and environmental science, with applications in wetland monitoring, carbon cycle dynamics, and geospatial intelligence.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+      I work with NASA missions such as NISAR and ECOSTRESS, developing methods to improve satellite-based observations of surface water dynamics, soil moisture, and vegetation structure.

-        Please reach out to collaborate 😃
+      Please reach out to collaborate! 🚀

     design:
       columns: '1'
   - block: collection